YifanShenSZ/Fortran-Library/README.md

 2. LAPACK wrapper for linear solver, eigensystem, matrix norm
 * Geometry transformation:
 1. Standard orientation
-2. Cartesian <-> interal coordinate
+2. Cartesian <-> internal coordinate
 3. Normal coordinate and vibrational frequency

 To see what this library is capable of in detail, you may open certain source file and simply fold all: routines are categorized and folded into different sections (VS code is recommended: press ctrl+k+0)